hightechict/javascript-kata/README.md

     - installs nodejs.install chocolatey package
     - installs node package jasmine-node plus it's dependencies
     - installs jshint plus it's dependencies
-  Note that this script needs an internet connection to function.
+    - installs node-inspector plus it's dependencies Note that this script needs an internet connection to function.
+- `check.bat` a script that invokes jshint on the current directory.
+- `check.ps1` a script that can take advantage of the [pswatch][psw] module, such that jshint can be run whenever a javascript file changes on the filesystem.
+- `debug.bat` a scripts that starts a debugging session using node-inspector, you have to supply the name of the spec you wish to debug.
+Be sure to add a `debugger;` statement to your spec where you want to break.
 - `example.js`, example javascript file containing you're production code.
 - `example.spec.js`, example javascript file containing a single specification.